Mount Sutro: An Electronic Publication Day of Week Date Month Year

 Link: NASA Photographs

 Also featured in the aforementioned Starman, the Meteor Crater site is more of a specific destination than a casual stop-off locale.
-In addition to the awesome viewing platform, there is a snack bar with decent hot dogs (probably long gone as there is a Subway Restaurant at the visitor’s centre now), theatre, gift shop and a museum featuring historical documents, photographs and bits from the crater itself.
+In addition to the awesome viewing platform, there is a snack bar with decent hot dogs (since replaced by a Subway Restaurant), theatre, gift shop and a museum featuring historical documents, photographs and bits from the crater itself.

 Salt Flats Rest Area

-Just over an hour and a half west of Salt Lake City (home to the most scenic Wendy’s restaurant I have visited) is the salt flats rest area.
-This simple stop-off has all the standard features of any other IHS rest area, plus an elevated viewing platform and, of course, the easy access to the salt flats themselves.
+Just over an hour and a half west of Salt Lake City (home to the most scenic Wendy's restaurant I have visited) are the salt flats rest areas.
+This simple stop-off has all the standard features of any other rest area, plus an elevated viewing platform (eastbound side) and easy access to the salt flats themselves.
 Harder than walking on beach sand, the salt flats are deceptively large.
 As you start to walk out toward the mountains, those skyscraping landmarks seem to only get further away.
 Home to automotive racing and testing, the salt flats are an excellent stop for just about anyone.

 What a cool post!
 Thanks for the retro road trip. :)